canonical/mlflow-operator/docs/tutorial/mlflow-kubeflow.rst

 Integrate MLflow with Notebook
 ------------------------------

 In this section, we're going to create a notebook server in Kubeflow and connect it to MLflow.
-This will allow our notbook logic to talk to MLFlow in the background.
+This will allow our notebook logic to talk to MLFlow in the background.
 Let's get started.

 First, to be able to use MLflow credentials in your Kubeflow notebook, visit the dashboard at http://10.64.140.43.nip.io/ and fill the username and password which you configured in the previous section e.g. `user123@email.com` and `user123`.
 You should now see the following screen.